Breast Implant Illness as Cell Danger Response

 Mitochondrial issues underly so many chronic illnesses, including chronic inflammatory response syndrome (CIRS), chronic fatigue syndrome (CFS), fibromyalgia, and autoimmune diseases, just to name a few.

 Breast implants contain a wide range of toxins and heavy metals that bleed into the body from day one.
 They are a foreign body stimulating the immune system and damaging the surrounding tissues.
 Due to their toxic contents, they lead to leaky gut and overgrowth of pathogenic organisms in the body.
 By way of leaky gut and inhibition of NF-kB, they also lead to autoimmunity and food intolerances.
 Pathogens use heavy metals to create biofilm around themselves in order to protect themselves.
 Pathogens also feed on heavy metals found in breast implants.
-Damage of the gut leads to bacterial lipopolysaccharides (antigens) leaking through, causing an immune reaction and toxic overload.
+Damage to the gut leads to bacterial lipopolysaccharides (antigens) leaking through, causing an immune reaction and toxic overload.
 And we know that toxins, pathogenic infections, and tissue damage, if chronic, can all lead to the Cell Danger Response.
-Given what we know about breast implants and their effects on the body, it makes sense that the development of breast implant illness can, at least partially, be explain
+Given what we know about breast implants and their effects on the body, it makes sense that the development of breast implant illness can, at least partially, be explained by the Cell Danger Response.
+What do YOU think?